sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

-Ether way you do it, you need to change who owns it:
+Either way you do it, you need to change who owns it:

 ```
 $ sudo chown www-data:www-data nginx/data.txt
 ```

-Or if your in the container:
+Or if you're in the container:

 ```
 > chown www-data:www-date /srv/nginx/data.txt